 The choice of college is important to every graduating student looking to plan ahead for the future.
 However, there is categorical information that any student looking into college education should research and understand before they make their choice of colleges.

-There are two primary types of universities: the traditional university as well as the liberal arts college, each with its specific purposes and strengths that makes each type of institution suited for different types of students.
-Ultimately, the strengths and weaknesses of each type of university are different, and it is up to students to educate themselves about the choices and make an educated, informed choice of the university which is best for them.
+There are two primary types of institutions: the traditional university and the liberal arts college.
+Each has its specific purposes and strengths.
+Each type of institution is suited for different types of students.
+Ultimately, the strengths and weaknesses of each type of institution are different.
+It’s up to you to educate yourself about the choices and make an informed choice of which is best for you.

 Advantages of Liberal Arts Colleges